Tollesbury Wick

 Tollesbury Wick is a 242.8 hectare nature reserve east of Tollesbury in Essex.
 It is managed by the Essex Wildlife Trust.
+Tollesbury Wick Marshes is part of the Blackwater Estuary Site of Special Scientific Interest.

-This is coastal freshwater marsh which is grazed by sheep, and is worked by traditional methods which encourage wildlife.
+This area is coastal freshwater marsh, which is grazed by sheep.
+It is worked by traditional methods that encourage wildlife.
 Areas of ungrazed rough pasture have badgers, and field voles and pygmy shrews are hunted by hen harriers and short-eared owls.

+The shore of the marshes is within the Blackwater, Crouch, Roach and Colne Estuaries Marine Conservation Zone.
 There is access from the sea wall only to a footpath to a bird hide.